BillMarkEg/yet-another-Data-Analytics-Visualization-Stuff/README.md

 #### Data leakage protection (DLP) :
 ctr what data end user can transfere/download to avoid data loss or data leakage

+#### data security:
+consists of 1-confidenciality : least preveligies granted for user to do his task on data
+            2- availability : data avail 24/7
+            3- integrity : data is the same and prevent unauthorized changes
+#### Data roles
+subject : the subject of data
+controller : who define why we collect data how it will be processed and by who processer : who work on it steward : who maitain data governance on data & define business rules data custodian : who technically store and maintain data (ex: DBA) data owner : who own the data

+#### pii (identity data that should be secured)
+FullName(should be full)-adress-email-id-passport-vechleNum-DOB-birthplace-msisdn-creditCard-fingerprint-handwriting-face-loginName-passwords

+#### DRM (data right Mng)
+1-Acl (read/write/excute)
+2-integration with mail server
+3-prevent print document/screenshots/copt-paste/page watermarking

+autorization : can he acess or not , it can be :
+1-sigle factor: just password
+2-multifactor : password + RSA + ensure not robot and more..

+authentication : what can you do (ACL)

+#### cold data
+1-retention --> 2-archiving --> 3-deletion
+we should **keep logs monitored** on who use data and data modification

 ################################################################################################################################################
 ## principals for data quality measures